-This year will be my 6th year at Green Umbrella Marketing talking Christmas Marketing strategy, and in that time I have learnt that irrespective of what products you sell, or services you deliver, there are three key starting points for any Christmas campaign.
+I’ve been talking Christmas Marketing strategies at Green Umbrella since 2013, and in that time, I have learnt that irrespective of what products you sell, or services you deliver, there are three key starting points for any Christmas campaign.

 1. Know your dates